LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 |  2   | Response    | - Eradication & Recovery <br> - Extend investigation      |

 ###  1. Investigate
-When alerts/incidents were generated in your tenant, firstly what you have to do is to understand the incident map.
+When alerts/incidents were generated in your tenant, firstly what you have to do is to understand ***the incident map**.

 >**Warning**
 >